 U.S. B-29 bomber carrying the A-bomb arrived over Kokura, the city was blanketed

-with clouds.
+with smoke.
 Unable to drop the device on the primary target, the B-29 made its